MussaCharles/maths-for-fast-algorithms/README.md

 # maths-for-fast-algorithms
 Detailed explanations and implementations of various maths concepts which can help software Engineers write high performance code/algorithms backed with Unit Tests.

+Note: This repo is a work in progress, [contributions](CONTRIBUTING.md) are highly appreciated.

 ## Arithmetic Sequence (Arithmetic Progression)
 Arithmetic Sequence is a sequence of numbers having a common/constant difference.